selbekk/anne-cecilie/README.md

 This is a website and design - based off Twitter Bootstrap - made for a model friend of mine.
 It is complete with galleries, resume templates and all a budding model needs.

+This website is still under active development, and probably will be for the foreseeable future.

-## Release 1.0
+## Release 1.1

-The first release is now available (check out tag v1.0).
+The first release is now available (check out tag v1.1).

 The repo now contains two folders - one containing the first version of the design, and another one containing the wordpress theme.

+### Features
+- Support for blogging
+- Support for galleries
+- Support for mailing
+- Support for templates for seveal types of posts and pages
+- Mobile friendly and responsive design

 ## Support